malhajar17/ex_fl/experiments/running-a-simple-training-job-with-ddp/README.md

-# Running a simple Distributed Data Parallel (DDP) Training Job on FCS
+# Running your first Distributed Data Parallel (DDP) Training Job on FlexAI

 This experiment demonstrates how easy it is to leverage **FlexAI** to run a Training Job with a couple of commands.
 We will use a simple example of training a causal language model (LLM) on the `wikitext` dataset using the `GPT-2` model.